 What are the characteristics of an effective coach and coachee interaction?

-Answers to these and other questions will be coming in October-November, though you’re always welcome to contact me.
+Answers to these and other questions will be coming in Updating from January-March, 2022, though you’re always welcome to contact me.